hase3b/PLMFinetuning-SentAnalysis/README.md

 ## **Key Insights**
 * Classical ML Models:
     * Logistic Regression performed on par with the baseline PLM at 0.89 accuracy.
     * k-NN showed significant improvement with Word2Vec embeddings, reaching 0.78 accuracy.

 * Fine-Tuning Experiments:
- * Phase 1: Training hyperparameters (e.g., batch size, learning rate, epochs) significantly influenced performance.
+    * In Phase 1 it was found that  training hyperparameters (e.g., batch size, learning rate, epochs) significantly influenced performance.
 Higher learning rates (e.g., 0.0001) and batch sizes (8, 16) yielded optimal results.
- * Phase 2: Targeting fewer matrices (e.g., Query matrix in attention layers) often achieved comparable accuracy to targeting all matrices, demonstrating LoRA's efficiency.
+    * In Phase 2 it was found that targeting fewer matrices (e.g., Query matrix in attention layers) often achieved comparable accuracy to targeting all matrices, demonstrating LoRA's efficiency.

 * Final Results:
     * All fine-tuned PLMs surpassed the baseline and classical ML models.
     * RoBERTa consistently achieved the highest performance across metrics.
     * Fine-tuning GPT2 on just 5% of the dataset yielded surprising accuracy (0.91), indicating potential with larger datasets.

 ## **Future Work**
 * Ensemble Models: Combine the fine-tuned models pushed to HuggingFace into an ensemble for improved classification.